-One tool that has already been a huge help to me this year is Credit Sesame.
-In this review, I’ll explain how to sign up, why it is safe, and how Credit Sesame can help you achieve your financial goals!
+In this honest Credit Sesame review I’ll explain how to sign up for this free credit monitoring service, why it is safe, and how Credit Sesame can help you achieve your financial goals.

 - See your current credit score